uwescience/myria-watchdog/README.md

 The watchdog of Myria.

-How to use:

-1. copy the script and the registered_deployments file to the same directory

-2. add your deployment to the registered_deployments file

-3. launch the script
+Launch the script to use.
+Make sure you can ssh from the watchdog machine to any of your workers without password.